 There are other highlights such as clay pigeon shooting, local and international entertainment, and of course, plenty of food stalls.

-The view of the grounds and the castle is worth the price of admission even if there were no festival.
 The castle's history dates back to early Roman times, when it guarded the crossing of the Esk River.
 The term, Muncaster came in part from the Latin "castra" that means fort or encampment.

 Alan de Penitone received the land in a grant in 1208 from King John and it remains in the Pennington family to this day.